 Aeolian Strings has generously donated a kid-sized violin outfit for our post-concert instrument petting zoos.

-Carol Tracey, Fong Ku, Samantha Whelan Kotkas, Gianetta Baril, Lucie Jones and Sandra McIntyre (especially Sandra!) have all helped in editing both Salmon & Dipper’s Wondrous Journey and Elk’s Wintry Day.
+Carol Tracey, Fong Ku, Samantha Whelan Kotkas, Gianetta Baril, Lucie Jones and Sandra McIntyre (especially Sandra!) have all helped in editing both Salmon & Dipper’s Wondrous Journey, Elk’s Wintry Day, and now Grounder’s Grand Adventure.
 These stories are still works in progress, but are certainly better after your suggestions!

 Liesel Fedkenheuer and Norma Lewis have assisted with the narration part of our stories.